-As with the FTP MSP, you can use a disk MSP to convert a non-DMF fileserver to DMF with a minimal amount of down time for the switch over, and at a site-determined pace.
+You can use a disk MSP to convert a non-DMF fileserver to DMF with a minimal amount of down time for the switch over, and at a site-determined pace.
 Contact your customer service representative for information about technical assistance with fileserver conversion.